gburgyan/go-poly/README.md

 err := json.Unmarshall(input, &residence)
 ```

-Since you've implemented the `json.Unmarshaler` interface, your function `UnmarshalJSON` will get called to handle the unmarshalling.
+Since you've implemented the `json.Unmarshaler` interface, your function `UnmarshallJSON` will get called to handle the unmarshalling.
 This will happen even this is buried within a larger JSON document.

 Alternately, you can call the polymorphic unmarshalling directly: